Free website audit · a plan and a fair price built around your business · no lock-in

 What happens when a customer orders / books / buys.

-The honest summary of every TicketWave HQ module's transaction: customer interacts with your UK Web Marketing site → Stripe takes payment → money lands in your account → email + (optional) SMS confirmation to both sides → fulfilment.
-No third-party platform sees the customer; no platform takes a cut.
-The only fee is Stripe's standard 1.5% + 20p (UK cards), same as any other modern checkout.
+The honest summary of every module's transaction: customer interacts with your UK Web Marketing site → Stripe takes payment → money lands in your account → email + (optional) SMS confirmation to both sides → fulfilment.
+No marketplace sits in the middle, and no marketplace owns the customer, they are yours.
+The TicketWave HQ module takes a fair fee per transaction (the same company that builds your site, on one bill), and Stripe takes its standard card fee, the same as any modern checkout.

 1. 1

-Customer lands on your UK Web Marketing site — your domain, your branding, your URL in their address bar.
-The module looks like part of your site.
+Customer lands on your own site, your domain, your branding, your URL in their address bar.
+The booking or ordering looks like part of your site, because it is.

 2. 2